dvhart/librtpi/README.md

 1. It must be associated with a pi_mutex_t at initialization time, preventing the practice of signaling the condition prior to the association of the mutex.
-2. All wakeup events will wake the N highest priority waiters
+2. All wakeup events will wake the N highest priority waiters.
+3. Waiters will be woken in priority FIFO order.
-3. The associated mutex must be held when the condition variable is signaled or broadcast.
+4. The associated mutex must be held when the condition variable is signaled or broadcast.

 ## Functions